suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 --- abstract

-This document describes end-to-end encryption and authentication mechanism for application objects intended to be delivered over Media over QUIC Transport (MOQT).
+This document describes an end-to-end authenticated encryption scheme for application objects intended to be delivered over Media over QUIC Transport (MOQT).
+We reuse the SFrame scheme for authenticated encryption of media objects, while suppressing data that would be redundant between SFrame and MOQT, for an efficient on-the-wire representation.

 --- middle

 # Introduction

-Media Over QUIC Transport (MOQT) is a protocol that is optimized for the QUIC protocol, either directly or via WebTransport, for the dissemination of delivery of low latency media.
+Media Over QUIC Transport (MOQT) is a protocol that is optimized for the QUIC protocol, either directly or via WebTransport, for the dissemination of delivery of low latency media {{!I-D.ietf-moq-transport}}.
 MOQT defines a publish/subscribe media delivery layer across set of participating relays for supporting wide range of use-cases with different resiliency and latency (live, interactive) needs without compromising the scalability and cost effectiveness associated with content delivery networks.
 It supports sending media objects through sets of relays nodes.

-Typically a MOQ Relay doesn't need to access the media content, thus allowing for the media to be "end-to-end" encrypted so that it cannot be decrypted by the relays.
-However for the relays to participate effectively in the media delivery, it needs to able to access naming information of a MOQT object to carryout the required store and forward functions.
+Typically a MOQ Relay doesn't need to access the media content, thus allowing the media to be "end-to-end" encrypted so that it cannot be decrypted by the relays.
+However for a relay to participate effectively in the media delivery, it needs to  access naming information of a MOQT object to carryout the required store and forward functions.

-As such, two layers of encryption and authentication are required:
+As such, two layers of security are required:

-- Hop-by-hop (HBH) encryption achieved through QUIC connection per hop and
+- Hop-by-hop (HBH) security between two MOQT relays

-- End-to-end (E2E) encryption (E2EE) of media between the endpoints.
+- End-to-end (E2E) security from the sender of an MOQT object to receivers

-The HBH security is provided by TLS in the QUIC connection that MoQT runs over.
-MoQT support different E2EE protection as well as allowing for E2EE security.
+The HBH security is provided by TLS in the QUIC connection that MOQT runs over.
+MOQT support different E2EE protection as well as allowing for E2EE security.

+This document defines a scheme for E2E authenticated encryption of MOQT objects.
+This scheme is based on the SFrame mechanism for authenticated encryption of media objects {{!I-D.ietf-sframe-enc}}.

-A goal of the design is to minimize the amount of additional data the encryptions requires for each object.
-This is particularly important for very low bit rate audio applications where the encryption overhead can become a significant portion of the total bandwidth.
+However, a secondary goal of this design is to minimize the amount of additional data the encryptions requires for each object.
+This is particularly important for very low bit rate audio applications where the encryption overhead can increase overall bandwidth usage by a significant percentage.
+To minimize the overhead added by end-to-end encryption, certain fields that would be redundant between MOQT and SFrame are not transmitted.

-This document defines an E2EE protection scheme known as Secure Object.

 # Terminology